A Domain-Shrinking based Bayesian Optimization Algorithm with Order-Optimal Regret Performance: Empirical Studies

 \section{Empirical Studies}

-In this section, we corroborate our theoretical results using numerical experiments.
-We compare the performance of GP-ThreDS against IGP-UCB~\citep[as presented in][]{Chowdhury2017} and the Adaptive Discretization (AD) algorithm~\citep[as presented in][]{Shekhar2018}.
-For the local test of GP-ThreDS we use the same UCB score as used in IGP-UCB.
-We also used a minor heuristic variant of RWT that is easier to implement (See Sec.~\ref{sub:heuristic_RWT} for more details). \\
+In this section, we compare the performance of GP-ThreDS with several commonly used Bayesian optimization algorithms: IGP-UCB~\cite{Chowdhury2017}, Adaptive Discretization (AD)~\cite{Shekhar2018}, Expected Improvement (EI)~\cite{wang2014theoreticalGPEI} and Probability of Improvement (PI)~\cite{wang2018regretGPPI}.
+For the local test of GP-ThreDS we use the exact same UCB score as the one in IGP-UCB. \\

-We first compare these algorithms on two standard synthetic test functions defined on $[0,1]^2$, namely, \emph{Branin} and \emph{Rosenbrock} \citep[see][for their analytical expressions]{Azimi2012, Picheny2013}.
-We consider the squared exponential kernel with a scale parameter of $l = 0.2$ in both the experiments.
-The observations are corrupted with a zero mean Gaussian noise with variance of $0.01$.
-The parameters $\lambda$ in the GP posterior and $R$ in $\beta_t$ are also set to $0.01$.
+We compare these algorithms on two standard benchmark functions for Bayesian optimization: \emph{Branin} and \emph{Rosenbrock} (see~\cite{Azimi2012, Picheny2013} as well as the supplementary material for their analytical expressions).
+We use the SE kernel with lengthscale of $l = 0.2$ on domain $[0,1]^2$.
+We use a Gaussian noise with variance of $0.01$.
+The parameters $\lambda$ in the GP model and $R$ in $\beta_t$ are also set to $0.01$.
 The value of $\delta_0$ is set to $10^{-3}$.
 To limit the computational cost in the standard implementation of IGP-UCB, we consider a maximum of $6400$ points in the grid. \\

-We then consider the hyperparameter tuning of a CNN applied to digit classification on the MNIST dataset~\cite{LeCunn1998}.
-We consider a CNN with 2 convolutional layers followed by two fully connected feedforward layers.
-The following 5 hyperparameters were tuned using the algorithms: batch size, the learning rate, the kernel size of the two convolutional layers and the number of nodes in the first feed forward layer.
-The objective function is the accuracy on the test set and is modelled using a Matern kernel with $\nu = 2.5$ and scale parameter $l = 0.2$.
-A more detailed explanation of the experimental setup is provided in the Appendix (Sec.~\ref{sub:exp_setup}). \\

-In Figures~\ref{fig:branin_plot},~\ref{fig:rosenbrock_plot},~\ref{fig:cnn_plot}, we plot the per-sample average regret (in log scale) measured at regular intervals of wall clock time.
-Specifically, within a given time (the X-axis of the figures), each algorithm processes a number of samples as determined by its computational complexity.
-The per-sample average regret is then calculated on the processed samples.
-Figure~\ref{fig:time_taken} directly compares the running time of the three algorithms for processing $1000$ samples (for synthetic test functions) and $50$ samples (for CNN). \\
+Figures~\ref{fig:branin_plot},~\ref{fig:rosenbrock_plot}, show the per-sample average regret, in log scale, measured at every $0.1$ seconds, wall clock time.
+Specifically, within a given time (the X-axis of the figures), different algorithms process different number of samples determined by their computational complexity.
+The average per sample regret is then shown against the time taken.
+The plots are the average performance over $10$ Monte Carlo runs.
+As expected from theoretical results, GP-ThreDS achieves the best performance especially as time grows.
+Figure~\ref{fig:time_taken} directly compares the computation time of all algorithms for processing $1000$ samples, averaged over $10$ Monte Carlo runs.
+GP-ThreDS enjoys a much smaller computation cost in terms of time taken (in seconds). \\

-It is evident from these empirical results that GP-ThreDS offers a significant reduction in running time while also offering faster regret convergence in terms of the actual time taken.
-For the case of CNN, due to the short time horizon, run time of GP-ThreDS is comparable to that of AD while offering better convergence.